How to Keep Sublimation from Fading

 Takeaways

 A faded sublimation print is not a splendid sight.
 The colors that were once bright and vivid are no longer there.
 Instead, you are left with faded print with missing areas here and there.
-As the article explains, it can happen due to various factors.
+As the article explains how to keep sublimation from fading, it can happen due to various factors.
 But like other outcomes, it can also be prevented by taking preventive measures.

 So, understand the cause behind your faded print and then follow the proper set of instructions to avoid it from happening in the future.
 Remember, sublimation prints are to look their best for years and years.
 Hence, follow the guidelines and you should be set for life.